-The following discussion is a summary of the opinion of Bond Counsel to the Authority that is to be rendered on the tax status of interest on the Series 2021A Bonds and of certain federal and state income tax considerations that may be relevant to prospective purchasers of the Series 2021A Bonds.
+The following discussion is a summary of the opinion of Bond Counsel to the Authority that is to be rendered on the tax status of interest on the Series 2023A Bonds and of certain federal and state income tax considerations that may be relevant to prospective purchasers of the Series 2023A Bonds.
 This discussion is based upon existing law, including current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), existing and proposed regulations under the Code, and current administrative rulings and court decisions, all of which are subject to change.

-Upon issuance of the Series 2021A Bonds, Hogan Lovells US LLP, Bond Counsel to the Authority, will provide an opinion, substantially in the form included in Appendix B, to the effect that, under existing law, interest on the Series 2021A Bonds is excluded from gross income for federal income tax purposes, and is not a specific preference item for purposes of the federal alternative minimum tax.
+Upon issuance of the Series 2023A Bonds, Hogan Lovells US LLP, Bond Counsel to the Authority, will provide an opinion, substantially in the form included in Appendix B, to the effect that, under existing law, interest on the Series 2023A Bonds is excluded from gross income for federal income tax purposes, and is not a specific preference item for purposes of the federal alternative minimum tax.
+Bond Counsel to the Authority observes that, for tax years beginning after December 31, 2022, interest on the Series 2023A Bonds included in the adjusted financial statement income of certain corporations is not excluded from the computation of the federal corporate alternative minimum tax.

-The foregoing opinion will assume compliance by the Authority with certain requirements of the Code that must be met subsequent to the issuance of the Series 2021A Bonds.
+The foregoing opinion will assume compliance by the Authority with certain requirements of the Code that must be met subsequent to the issuance of the Series 2023A Bonds.
 The Authority will certify, represent and covenant to comply with such requirements.
-Failure to comply with such requirements could cause the interest on the Series 2021A Bonds to be included in gross income, or could otherwise adversely affect such opinion, retroactive to the date of issuance of the Series 2021A Bonds.
+Failure to comply with such requirements could cause the interest on the Series 2023A Bonds to be included in gross income, or could otherwise adversely affect such opinion, retroactive to the date of issuance of the Series 2023A Bonds.

-The opinion of Bond Counsel to the Authority relating to the Series 2021A Bonds will also provide to the effect that, under existing law, interest on the Series 2021A Bonds is exempt from all current Maryland, Virginia and District of Columbia personal income taxes.
+The opinion of Bond Counsel to the Authority relating to the Series 2023A Bonds will also provide to the effect that, under existing law, interest on the Series 2023A Bonds is exempt from all current Maryland, Virginia, and District of Columbia personal income taxes.

-If a holder purchases a Series 2021A Bond for an amount that is greater than its stated redemption price at maturity, such holder will be considered to have purchased the Series 2021A Bond with "amortizable bond premium" equal in amount to such excess.
-A holder must amortize such premium using a constant yield method over the remaining term of the Series 2021A Bond, based on the holder's yield to maturity.
-As bond premium is amortized, the holder's tax basis in such Series 2021A Bond is reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or other disposition of the Series 2021A Bond prior to its maturity.
-No federal income tax deduction is allowed with respect to amortizable bond premium on a Series 2021A Bond.
-Purchasers of a Series 2021A Bond with amortizable bond premium should consult with their own tax advisors regarding the proper computation of amortizable bond premium and with respect to state and local tax consequences of owning such Series 2021A Bond.
+If a holder purchases a Series 2023A Bond for an amount that is greater than its stated redemption price at maturity, such holder will be considered to have purchased the Series 2023A Bond with "amortizable bond premium" equal in amount to such excess.
+A holder must amortize such premium using a constant yield method over the remaining term of the Series 2023A Bond, based on the holder's yield to maturity.
+As bond premium is amortized, the holder's tax basis in such Series 2023A Bond is reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or other disposition of the Series 2023A Bond prior to its maturity.
+No federal income tax deduction is allowed with respect to amortizable bond premium on a Series 2023A Bond.
+Purchasers of a Series 2023A Bond with amortizable bond premium should consult with their own tax advisors regarding the proper computation of amortizable bond premium and with respect to state and local tax consequences of owning such Series 2023A Bond.